Erutis/erutis/README.md

 <p>

 <h3><b>About Me:</b></h3>

-🦾    I currently work as a Software Engineer at Vidrovr, an AI startup making video useful and automating soul-crushing work for a variety of industries.
+🦾    I currently work as a Software Engineer at [Vidrovr](vidrovr.com), an AI startup making video useful and automating soul-crushing work for a variety of industries.

 💰    Before Vidrovr, I worked in venture capital and startup operations for six years.
-Most recently, I worked at an NYU Future Lab AI startup working on computer vision solutions in senior living.
+Most recently, I worked at an NYU Future Labs AI startup working on computer vision solutions in senior living.

 📈    In every role I've been in, I built tools to capture data and visualize progress to inform decisions and remove unglamorous work from my teams.

 🤖    My greatest goal in life is to automate dull and dangerous jobs so people can get back to what gives them the most enjoyment.

 <br/>

 <h3 align="left"><b>📊  Latest Projects:</h3></b>
 <p align="left">

 * [VC Twitter](https://github.com/Erutis/vc-twitter) - a Natural Language text generator trained on thousands of venture capitalist tweets.
 Give it a try!

 * [Food Insecurity Analysis](https://github.com/Erutis/food-insecurity-analysis) - a group effort to examine food deserts: how they're measured, how they've changed over the last decade, and what issues exist with the measurement itself.

   <br/>

 <h3 align="left"><b>💻  Languages and Tools:</h3></b>
 <p align="left">

 * Python, SQL